 Best Ohio Employment Discrimination Attorney Answer: What can I do if I feel that I have been discriminated against based on my race or gender?
 Am I protected from retaliation if I complain to my employer about discrimination?
 Can I sue the company that I work for wrongful termination if I was fired today for no reason?

-The employment discrimination lawyers at The Spitz Law Firm, LLC work harder and stronger to fight for current and former employees who have been confronted with to gender/sex or race/color discrimination in the workplace.
+The employment discrimination lawyers at Spitz, The Employee’s Law Firm work harder and stronger to fight for current and former employees who have been confronted with to gender/sex or race/color discrimination in the workplace.

 All employees are protected under Title VII of the Civil Rights Act of 1964 and R.C. § 4112.02(A) from being discriminated against or retaliated against by their employers on the basis of gender/sex or race/color.
 Specifically, Title VII of the Civil Rights Act of 1964 prohibits discrimination in hiring, promotion, discharge, pay, fringe benefits, job training, classification, referral, and other aspects of employment, on the basis of race/color, religion, gender/sex, national origin, age, disability discrimination while the Age Discrimination in Employment Act (“ADEA“) and Americans with Disabilities Act (“ADA“) provide similar protections based on an employee’s age (over 40) and actual or perceived disability, respectively.
 Similarly, Ohio R.C. § 4112.02 prohibits discrimination based on gender, race, national origin and religion.
 Moreover, Title 42 U.S.C.
 Section 1981 protects the rights of all persons within the United States to “make and enforce contracts, to sue, be parties, give evidence, and to the full and equal benefit of all laws and proceedings for the security of persons and property….”
 In safeguarding these rights, § 1981 also protects employees from retaliatory discharge for engaging in lawfully protected conduct.